captbullett65/MSCFT/README.md

 >  Any reuse of MSCFT’s version labels, internal node architecture, or derivative forecasting logic without attribution  constitutes a violation of authorship integrity and intellectual design origin.
 See [Attribution Integrity Log](logs/attribution-log.md) for details.

-Got it — let’s streamline and clean up that section so it highlights both of your papers clearly, without the extra version note that belongs elsewhere.
-Here’s a polished replacement block for your README:

 ---

 ⚠️ **Compatibility Notice**